Johnny Depp Blows Dead Man’s Ashes Out Of Cannon: Last Wish Cost Depp $3 Million

 They also claim that Depp spent $4 million on a failed record label and $30,000 a month on wine.
 Staff and security for Depp cost almost half a million each month, with $150,000 going to security and another $300,000 going to his staff each month, according to TMG.
 Depp is said to maintain a staff of 40 people, according to this lawsuit.

-TMG’s lawsuit also states that when Depp was told about the monetary problems in the past he would become angry and curse at his business managers for issuing the warnings.
-He would demand that the business managers find a way to fix it, which is what is stated in the counter suit.
+TMG’s lawsuit also states that when Depp was told about the monetary problems in the past, he would become angry and curse at his business managers for issuing the warnings.
+He would demand that the business managers find a way to fix it, which is what is stated in the countersuit.

 [Featured Image by Jordan Strauss/AP Images]